standardholdingsllc/algobet/ARCHITECTURE.md

 - Snapshot loads now log the Redis/disk source, age vs TTL, schema version, adapter ID, and filter metadata.
 The bot only emits “missing or stale” warnings when freshness/schema checks actually fail, and it includes the precise reason when it falls back to live fetches.
 - `loadMarketSnapshot` prefers Upstash but automatically falls back to disk. `isSnapshotFresh` ensures trading code can enforce TTLs (default ≤ `MARKET_SNAPSHOT_TTL_SECONDS`).
 - `saveMarketSnapshots` now accepts per-platform metadata (adapter ID, filters, schema version) so downstream consumers know exactly which adapter produced a given snapshot.
+- The snapshot worker logs each successful write via `[SnapshotWorker] Saved snapshot ...` including adapter ID, schema version, Redis key, and disk path so it is obvious where the payload landed.
+- Ops can hit `/api/snapshots/debug` to inspect freshness, schema version, adapter metadata, and diagnostics (e.g., “missing in redis”) for each platform without triggering a bot scan.

 ---